 A relay is an electrically actuated switch.
-Most use an electromagnet to operate one or more switches.
+Most use an electromagnet (coil) to operate one or more switches.
 Relays are used where it is necessary to control a circuit by a separate low-power signal, or where several circuits must be controlled by one signal.
 They were used a lot in telephone exchange and railway applications.

 Specifications